 Traditional Chinese Medicine

 The world relies heavily on Traditional Chinese Medicine (TCM) — everyone from consumers to specialists in every field of medicine.
-The Chinese developed their system of medicine and herbal remedies to cater to the yin and yang principle, where the body is in perfect balance.
+The Chinese developed their system of medicine and herbal medicine to cater to the yin and yang principle, where the body is in perfect balance.
 Herbs deliver that harmony.

 Instead of treating one symptom, as is commonly done in the Western world, Chinese herbal remedies seek to get the body back to a natural state of balance allowing healing to take place and eliminate imbalances.
 Along with herbal remedies, the Chinese also incorporate acupuncture, massage, and a healthy diet into the concept of harmony and healing.

-Herbal Healing History
+Herbal Medicine History

 One Chinese Emperor is credited with the launch of Traditional Chinese Medicine.
 Emperor Shen Nong (2697 BC) began personally tasting and testing various plants and their parts to see how it would affect his body and could help others with ailments such as circulation improvements and urinary infections.